ahrberg/bankid/readme.md

 ## Install

-No versions supported at the moment only master.
+No versions supported at the moment only master targeting BankID API version 5.1.

 Install